 Maximum Time Frames

 Federal regulations require schools to establish a maximum time frame in which to complete a program.
 By law, the maximum time frame for completion of an undergraduate degree cannot exceed 150% of the published length of the program.
-Maximum time frames at Henderson State University are:
+Program Degree Plan requirements will vary.
+Average maximum time frames at Henderson State University are:

 - Associate Degree – 90 attempted credit hours